akarsh-prabhakara/RadarHD/README.md

 RadarHD creates high resolution *lidar-like point clouds* from just a single-chip, cheap mmWave radar.
 This enables high quality perception even in vision/lidar denied scenarios such as in smoke or fog.
 For example: think of a futuristic fire fighting robot performing search and rescue in a smoky environment.
-This repository hosts files pertaining to RadarHD project that appeared in IEEE ICRA 2023.
+This repository hosts files pertaining to this project that appeared in IEEE ICRA 2023.

 [Paper link](https://akarsh-prabhakara.github.io/files/radarhd-icra23.pdf) |
 [Project website](https://akarsh-prabhakara.github.io/projects/radarhd/) |